 If you time it wrong, you can spend more time in bumper-to-bumper mountain traffic than actually on the slopes.

-While there are some ways to help improve the drive (see our insider’s guide to surviving I-70 traffic), there are some other transportation alternatives to help, too—no need to get behind the wheel.
+While there are some ways to help improve the drive (for starters, don't drive west Friday evenings or Saturday mornings and don't drive east Sunday afternoons or evenings; visit on weekdays whenever possible), there are some other transportation alternatives to help, too—no need to get behind the wheel.

 Winter Park Express Ski Train

 One of the most convenient ways to get from Denver to ski territory is by hopping aboard Colorado's Winter Park Express Ski Train.

 This train runs from early January through late March, and it books out quickly.
 You can get your tickets as early as August.
 And we recommend planning ahead to do so.

 You can board this train in Union Station in downtown Denver.
 The so-called ski train will take you straight to Winter Park.
 Rates aren't bad, either, beginning at $29 each way for certain departures, at early-bird prices.

 Other tickets are available for higher prices on a first-come, first-served basis.